gonzalez-chris/LondonTransitApp/README.md

-<b>Note:</b>This application has not been updated in two years and now runs on an unsupported version of Expo.
-The app is being rewritten to connect with [london_transit_backend](https://github.com/gonzalez-chris/transit_app_backend) and so that the code and structure of code isn't so horrible.
+<b>Note:</b> This application has not been updated in two years and so the version of Expo it runs on is now unsupported.
+The app is being rewritten in pure React Native (without Expo) so that it can potentially be released on the app store one day.
+Other improvements are that the rewritten version will connect with [london_transit_backend](https://github.com/gonzalez-chris/transit_app_backend) and the code structure and organization will be significantly improved.

 ## Real-Time London Transit App